OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 - What was the name of your first stuffed toy?
 - What was your driving instructor's first name?

 Much like passwords, there is a risk that users will re-use recovery questions between different sites, which could expose the users if the other site is compromised.
-As such, there are benefits to having unique security questions that are unlikely to be shared.
+As such, there are benefits to having unique security questions that are unlikely to be shared between sites.
 An easy way to achieve this is to create more targeted questions based on the type of application.
 For example, on a share dealing platform, financial related questions such as "What is the first company you owned shares in?" could be used.

 ### Allowing Users to Write Their Own Questions